MacroEconometrician/SQL-Portfolio/README.md

 # SQL-Server-Portfolio
-This Repository contains Codes created on The SQL Server Management Studio.
+This Repository contains Codes created on The SQL Server Management Studio and PostgreSQL